Create backup job#

 Step 1 - General#

 JobDefs stores common job directives that can be inherited and reused in different jobs.
-Here the JobDefs resource selection you can skip if you don’t use JobDefs, or select a JobDefs resource if you use it.
+If you’re using JobDefs, you can select one here.
+Otherwise, you can keep this field empty.

 Step 2 - What#

-If you have the FileSet ready for this job, you can select it in the FileSet list.
+If you already have a FileSet, select it from the list.

 Step 3 - Where#